Robb Stark – Night’s Silver Wolf King

 The first Lords of Winterfell had been men hard as the land they ruled.
 In the centuries before the Dragonlords came over the sea, they had sworn allegiance to no man, styling themselves the Kings in the North. aGoT, Eddard I

 The kings in the crypts are often thought of as vengeful, at least their spirits are.
 The iron swords across their laps are supposed to keep these vengeful spirits in the grave.
 The bare sword worn across the lap is also the traditional sign of denying guest right.
-Clearly, the stone kings are not pleased to see visitors and for those who enter the crypts, they appear to be alive, listening and often disapproving.
+Clearly, the stone kings are not pleased to see visitors; to those who enter the crypts they appear alive, listening and often disapproving.
 In a dream, Eddard perceives them as watching him pass with eyes of ice, he remembers them looking on with cold stone eyes when he visited the crypts with King Robert.
 They rise from the grave in Jon’s and Theon’s dreams.
 Some of the iron swords have rusted away to nothing and Ned wonders whether this means the vengeful spirits are free to roam the castle.
 Theon also worries about this when he visits the crypts with Barbary Dustin and notices swords missing from several tombs (the swords taken by Bran, Hodor, Osha and Meera upon leaving the crypts after the destruction of Winterfell).
 In life, Robb Stark mirrors his vengeful ancestors.

 Robb shows Tyrion no curtesy when the Imp returns from the Night’s Watch with his gift, a blueprint for a special saddle for Bran.
 Robb’s anger is palpable, and he is incredibly rude to his guest: